 You say the same stuff over and over and over and over ……

-Basically you are retelling your life as a story in which you may not necessarily be playing the role you want to play.
+Basically, you are retelling your life as a story in which you may not necessarily be playing the role you want to play.
 Is there someone else you have cast as the star whilst you have a mere walk-on part?

-If you think about your history, your past, it is a collection of memories you’ve put together seen through just one perspective – yours.
+If you think about your history, your past, it is a collection of memories you’ve put together seen from just one perspective – yours.
 We can never know exactly what someone else is feeling.
 Their behaviour may give clues, of course, but nevertheless, the only person we can truly begin to understand is ourselves.

 Some of the people we find most inspiring, whether they are celebrities or members of our family, have the ability to make their own sunshine.
 They put a positive spin on everything that happens.
 They are the ‘silver lining people’.

-Hands up, on occasion, I find ‘silver lining people’ extremely annoying but in my more sanguine moments I acknowledge that they are definitely on to something.
+Hands up, on occasion, I find ‘silver lining people’ extremely annoying but in my more sanguine moments, I acknowledge that they are definitely on to something.

-So, rather than retell yourself ghastly tales of past times when you were the fall guy, the stooge, the fool, where you let your light be eclipsed by someone with all the brightness of a 20 watt bulb, why not put a twist in the tale?
+So, rather than retell yourself ghastly tales of past times when you were the fall guy, the stooge, the fool, where you let your light be eclipsed by someone with all the brightness of a 20-watt bulb, why not put a twist in the tale?